Anujramola1999/project-remediator-agent/readme.md

-NIRMATA GO-AGENT-REMEDIATOR COMPLETE INSTALLATION GUIDE
+GO-AGENT-REMEDIATOR COMPLETE INSTALLATION GUIDE
 ======================================================

-This guide provides step-by-step instructions for installing and configuring the Nirmata go-agent-remediator system.
+This guide provides step-by-step instructions for installing and configuring the go-agent-remediator system.
 The system automatically detects Kubernetes policy violations, analyzes them using AI, and creates GitHub pull requests with intelligent fixes.

 SYSTEM OVERVIEW
 ---------------